-I know you’ve probably heard this before, but it bears repeating: whatever’s true for throw blankets in your space is even more true for pillows.
+You’ve probably heard this before, but it bears repeating: whatever’s true for throw blankets in your space is even more true for pillows.
 If winter is a great excuse for bringing in your favorite throws, it’s an even better reason to indulge your pillow obsession.
 Every season calls for new accent pillows, and winter is no exception.
-This is definitely the right time to consider adding in some mongolian fur or sheepskin pillows to your sofa or bed for that little extra bit of warmth....
+This is definitely the right time to consider adding in some Mongolian fur or sheepskin pillows to your sofa or bed for that little extra bit of warmth.
 Interior decorating in the winter season is all about staying warm and comfortable, no matter what the weather is doing outside, so look for oversized 24” pillows and floor cushions to lounge on at home.

 If you have one of those thin kilim rugs or a cowhide in your living room you may want to consider purchasing a second rug to layer underneath this one for the winter.
 This is especially true if your home has hardwood floors.
 As it starts to get cold outside, the extra cushioning underfoot is sure to come in handy.

 This is a perfect combination for giving chilly winter toes the relief they deserve.
-A cowhide rug over a natural jute fiber area rug not only promises to keep your feet warm, both add... an organic feel to the space.
-The natural texture of both rugs, combined with their neutral colors helps to complete the soothing feel of this space.Continue to 6 of 6 below.
+A cowhide rug over a natural jute fiber area rug not only promises to keep your feet warm, but both also add an organic feel to the space.
+The natural texture of both rugs, combined with their neutral colors helps to complete the soothing feel of this space.Continue to 5 of 5 below.

 The practical reasons for going with curtains in the winter are clear, but we can’t discount the aesthetic aspects as well.
 With the right colors, there’s no end to what curtains can do for your space, whether as accents or as the major pop of color in the space.
 Here, gold curtains provide a strong dose of color to bring this black and white space to life.
 Standing out against the backdrop of the rest of the room, they become the visual focal point that pulls the space together.